 5 Key Factors to Pinpoint Your Technology Differentiator

 Strong brands hinge on strong differentiators.
 Differentiators are the foundational components of communicating your brand clearly and consistently.
 If there is no difference between what you say about your firm and what competitors say about their firms, you have a weak brand.
 Unfortunately, this can have a negative impact on your firm’s growth and profitability.
-High growth firms are 3X more likely to have a strong, easy-to-understand differentiator.
+In our own research, we've found that high growth firms are 3X more likely to have a strong, easy-to-understand differentiators.

 Let’s first peel away some very common misconceptions about what makes a bonafide technology differentiator: